-Our yearly journal highlights voices of artists and writers who uphold the values of the the Greek lunar goddess for which the journal was named–Artemis.
-As the archetype of the mother goddess, Artemis was protector of wild animals, the wilderness, young women, childbirth, and known as a carrier of light.
+Our yearly journal highlights the voices of artists and writers who uphold the values of the Greek lunar goddess for which the journal was named–Artemis.
+As the archetype of the mother goddess, Artemis was the protector of wild animals, the wilderness, young women, and childbirth.
+She was known as a carrier of light.

-For the first few years, Artemis showcased the work of women from this group and in 1979 we expanded our scope to include men as well.
-Our literary editor, Maurice Ferguson was one of the first men to join our team and to this day continues as our esteemed editor.
+For the first few years, Artemis showcased the work of women from this group, and in 1979 we expanded our scope to include men.
+Now into our 45th year of publishing and showcasing artists and writers of the Blue Ridge Mountains and beyond.

-Artemis Journal 2020 is our 27th published journal to date and includes poetry from two Virginia Poet Laureates, Ron Smith and Carolyn Kreiter-Foronda and a U.S. Poet Laureate, Natasha Trethewey.
-Maurice Ferguson, Literary Editor of Artemis, received over 400 submissions this year came from across the United States as well as foreign countries, and includes 170 of the submissions.
+Artemis Journal 2020 is our 27th published journal to date and includes poetry from two Virginia Poet Laureates, Ron Smith and Carolyn Kreiter-Foronda, and a U.S. Poet Laureate, Natasha Trethewey.
+Maurice Ferguson, Literary Editor of Artemis, received over 400 submissions this year came from across the United States as well as foreign countries and including 170 of the submissions.

-“Season of Women” was the theme for the journal and was a centennial celebration of the 19th amendment to the US Constitution giving women the right to vote passed one hundred years ago.
-As we celebrate this momentous event, we honored an artist who was also born 100 years ago and made an impact on the art scene here in our hometown, nationally and internally.
+“Season of Women” was the theme for the journal and was a centennial celebration of the 19th amendment to the US Constitution, giving women the right to vote, passed one hundred years ago.
+As we celebrate this momentous event, we honored an artist who was also born 100 years ago and impacted the art scene here in our hometown, nationally and internally.
 Dorothy Gillespie, 1920-2012, supported our fledgling idea of starting a feminist literary and art journal by donating a beautiful pastel for our very first cover.
-The energy she brought to our journal and our hometown was contagious and along with the journal, the idea was born to create the very first mural in our downtown.
+The energy she brought to our journal and our hometown was contagious, and along with the journal, the idea was born to create the very first mural in our downtown.

 More history/herstory of Artemis Journal

-The Artemis 2019 was launched with a fundraiser on June 7, 2019, at the Roanoke Taubman Museum of Art.
-The highlight the program was a special ballet dance performance, Poetry in Motion, interpreting selected poems from our journal by students from the nonprofit Southwest Virginia Ballet.
+Artemis 2019 was launched with a fundraiser on June 7, 2019, at the Roanoke Taubman Museum of Art.
+The program’s highlight was an exceptional ballet dance performance, Poetry in Motion, interpreting selected poems from our journal by students from the nonprofit Southwest Virginia Ballet.

-Artemis 2019 was dedicated to the acclaimed poet, Pulitzer Prize winner, Mary Oliver, who passed away in January.
-Her deep regard of nature and reverence for all living things have been guideposts for all of us.
-We also have poems by some of Virginia’s finest poets, including Virginia’s Poet Laureate, Ron Smith, acclaimed poet Nikki Giovanni, as well as Linda Parsons, Susan Hankla, and Katherine Soniat.
+Artemis 2019 was dedicated to the acclaimed poet and Pulitzer Prize winner Mary Oliver, who passed away in January.
+Her deep regard for nature and reverence for all living things have been guideposts for all of us.
+We also have poems by some of Virginia’s finest poets, including Virginia’s Poet Laureate, Ron Smith, acclaimed poet Nikki Giovanni, Linda Parsons, Susan Hankla, and Katherine Soniat.

-Artemis 2019 expanded our literary range into science fiction short stories by collaborating with two California based non-profits, The Light Bringer Project & Hollywood National Organization for Women to create a special award, “Women Hold Up Half the Sky,” for a story with a feminist theme.
-The winning science fiction short story by Jennifer Dselozier, Dirge In D Minor is published in our journal with a $100 award contributed by Hollywood NOW and read by a professional actor at the Litfest awards ceremony in Pasadena, Ca.
+Artemis 2019 expanded our literary range into science fiction short stories by collaborating with two California-based non-profits, The Light Bringer Project & Hollywood National Organization for Women, to create a special award, “Women Hold Up Half the Sky,” for a story with a feminist theme.

-Artemis, now 44 years old, celebrates the voices and visions of artists and writers from the Appalachian region of the Blue Ridge Mountains and beyond.
-Like its namesake, the Greek lunar goddess, Artemis had the divine duty of illuminating the darkness and was the goddess of the hunt and protector of the natural world.
-Often she is depicted carrying a candle or torch, lighting the way for others and leading them through territories yet uncharted.
+Artemis, now 47 years old, celebrates the voices and visions of artists and writers from the Appalachian region of the Blue Ridge Mountains and beyond.
+Like its namesake, the Greek lunar goddess, Artemis, had the divine duty of illuminating the darkness and was the goddess of the hunt and protector of the natural world.
+She is often depicted carrying a candle or torch, lighting the way for others and leading them through uncharted territories.